DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

-As mentioned in section 3.4, Chouhan et al. [@toeplitz-desc] utilized FPGA to implement Toeplitz extraction specifically for OQRNG, a work also studied by Zhang et al. [@zhang].
+As mentioned in section 3.4, Chouhan et al. [@toeplitz-desc] utilized FPGA to implement Toeplitz extraction specifically for OQRNG, a work also studied by Zhang et al. [@toeplitz].
 Furthermore, Zhang et al. utilized a standardized min-entropy evaluation to ensure true, unbiased randomness in their result.
 Both of these implementations utilize powerful hardware where the matrix multiplication is offloaded to FPGA.
-These implementations provided extraction speeds of between 3.36 Gpbs [@zhang] to 26.57 Gbps [@toeplitz-desc].
+These implementations provided extraction speeds of between 3.36 Gpbs [@toeplitz] to 26.57 Gbps [@toeplitz-desc].
 Neither of these implementations operate on constrained hardware, instead creating bespoke circuit boards for their works.

 ## 5 METHODOLOGY